Marina-Golovanova/middle.messenger.praktikum.yandex/README.md

 Builds the app for production to the `dist` folder.

 `npm run server`
-Runs the app on the port 3000
+After building you can you this command to run the app on the port 3000

 ---